robhowe-A/Creative-Single-Page/README.md

 1. Open Brackets web IDE: [https://phcode.dev/](https://phcode.dev/)
 2. Click add a GitHub project
 3. Enter the url: https://github.com/robhowe-A/Creative-Single-Page.git
+4. Click 'index.html' in the docs folder for brackets to show the code editor/web server
+5. In Brackets, ensure the live preview is enabled (it starts by default the first attempt)
+   > Brackets is special with markup styling.
+It highlights the selected element in the view page while you're writing the HTML or CSS.

 ## My process